-Whether you're feeling good about the outcomes of COP26 or a bit deflated... we are here to bolster you.
-What do WE think of it all?
-At Earthly HQ we are, ahem... mainly talking about which survival skills would be best to learn.
-That might be a little bit telling.
+If you're feeling utterly deflated by the outcomes of COP26507129, we are here to bolster you.
 Some see 'hope' as ungrounded optimism, and the opposition of action.
 But there's another kind of hope.
-One that sees hardships ahead, but has the determination to carry on and do our best anyway.
+One that sees hardships ahead, but has the determination to carry on and make the best of things.
 We asked some great greenies what's making them feel hopeful right now.
-May it keeps your fires burning.

 JESSIE BRINTON / MOTHERSHIP